polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

    > **Note**: Since Azure VMs you deployed in the previous task are not accessible from Internet, you will deploy an Azure VM running Windows Server 2022 Datacenter that will serve as a jump host.

-1. From the lab computer, in the Azure portal interface, click **+ Create a resource**.
+1. From the lab computer, in the Azure portal, navigate to the **Virtual machines** blade, click **+ Create**, and, from the drop-down menu, select **Azure virtual machine**.

-1. From the **New** blade, initiate creation of a new Azure VM based on the **Windows Server 2022 Datacenter: Azure Edition - Gen2** image.

-1. Provision a Azure VM with the following settings:
+1. From the **Create a virtual machine** blade, initiate provisioning of a **Windows Server 2022 Datacenter: Azure Edition - Gen2** Azure VM with the following settings (leave all others with their default values):

     -   Subscription: *the name of your Azure subscription*